Knee Replacement Surgery

 If your knee replacement is successful, you should have less pain and be able to walk more easily.

 Are there any alternatives to a total knee replacement?

 Simple painkillers such as paracetamol and anti-inflammatory painkillers such as ibuprofen can help control the pain.
 Supplements to your diet may also help relieve your symptoms.
 You should check with your doctor before you take supplements.

 Using a walking stick can make walking easier.
 Wearing an elasticated support on your knee can help it feel stronger.
 Regular moderate exercise can help to reduce stiffness in your knee.
 A steroid injection into your knee joint can sometimes reduce pain and stiffness.
 All of these measures become less effective as your arthritis gets worse.

 What does the operation involve?

 A variety of anaesthetic techniques are possible.
 The operation usually takes between an hour and an hour and a half.

 Your surgeon will make a cut on the front of your knee and remove the damaged joint surfaces.
 They will replace these with an artificial knee joint made of metal, plastic, ceramic, or a combination of these materials.

 How soon will I recover?

-You should be able to go home after one day but you will need to use crutches or walking sticks for a few weeks.
+You should be able to go home two days or less.
+But you will need to use crutches or walking sticks for a few weeks.